sudotman/aynse/README.md

 # Introduction

-`better-nse-data` is a python library that is lean and modern - a fork of jugaad-data and allows for modern robust regularly-updated ways of fetching data from nse.
+`aynse` is a python library that is lean and modern - a fork of jugaad-data and allows for modern robust regularly-updated ways of fetching data from nse.
 <!--
 ![Build Badge](https://github.com/jugaad-py/jugaad-data/actions/workflows/run-tests.yml/badge.svg) -->